-The data we used for this analysis is panel data combined from many different datasets.
+The data used for this analysis is panel data, gleaned from seven different datasets and forms an unbalanced panel..
 The foundational data is from the German Marshall Fund’s Transatlantic Trends annual public opinion assessment in Europe and the United States.
-The first set of public opinion data is in response to the question “Do you feel that your country should increase, decrease, or keep defense spending the same?”
+The first set of public opinion data is in response to the question, “Do you feel that your country should increase, decrease, or keep defense spending the same?”
 This data set includes responses from 14 countries over the years 2002, 2003, 2004, 2008, 2011, 2012, and 2013.
-The countries in that dataset include Bulgaria, France, Germany, Italy, The Netherlands, Poland, Portugal, Romania, Russia, Sweden, Slovakia, Spain, Turkey, and the United Kingdom.
+The countries in that dataset are Bulgaria, France, Germany, Italy, The Netherlands, Poland, Portugal, Romania, Russia, Sweden, Slovakia, Spain, Turkey, and the United Kingdom.
 The second public opinion data set details responses to the question, “How desirable is it that the United States exert strong leadership in world affairs?”
-There are responses from 12 countries: France, Germany, Greece, Italy, The Netherlands, Poland, Portugal, Russia, Sweden, Spain, Turkey and the United Kingdom.
-The panels are unbalanced and, depending on the model, the total number of observations ranges from 54 to 56 for the increase or decrease spending question and ninety-two to ninety-three for the U.S. leadership question.
-It was onto this data that we added defense spending and the many other control variables.
+There are responses from 12 countries: France, Germany, Greece, Italy, The Netherlands, Poland, Portugal, Russia, Sweden, Spain, Turkey, and the United Kingdom.
+The panels are unbalanced and, depending on the model, the total number of observations ranges from 54 to 56 for the increase or decrease spending question and 92 to 93 for the U.S. leadership question.
+The study team added defense spending and the other control variables described below to this data.

-We drew our defense spending data from a previously conducted CSIS study on trends in European defense spending.
+We drew the defense spending data from a previously conducted CSIS study on trends in European defense spending.
 We then collected data from other open source datasets to compile the remaining control variables.

-Threat Ratio – The data for this control variable comes from two sources, the Stockholm International Peace Research Institute’s (SIPRI) annual defense expenditures dataset and the World Bank.
+Threat Ratio – The data for this control variable comes from two sources: the Stockholm International Peace Research Institute’s (SIPRI) annual defense expenditures dataset and the World Bank.
 We downloaded the newest data from SIPRI and summed the defense spending of all contiguous neighbors for each study country.
-We used SIPRI data because the data from our own internal study did not cover all of the contiguous neighbor countries needed to compute the variable.
 Then we divided each total by the GDP of the corresponding study country.
 All values were computed using U.S. dollars.
 The data for defense spending was in constant 2011 dollars and the data for GDP was in constant 2005 dollars.
+We used SIPRI data because the data from our own internal study did not cover all of the contiguous neighbor countries needed to compute the variable.

-The data for both international and domestic terror attacks came from the Global Terrorism Database compiled and maintained by the University of Maryland.
+Variable name? - The data for both international and domestic terror attacks came from the Global Terrorism Database, which is compiled and maintained by the University of Maryland.
 The database contains data on over 125,000 terrorist incidents, with over a hundred observations for each attack.
 We counted the number of attacks per year that fell into the category of logistically domestic or international.
 This means the aggressor must have crossed an international border to commit the act.
-Any incidents where this information was unknown were excluded from the study.
+Any incidents in which this information was unknown were excluded from the study.

-Data on International Conflicts and Civil Wars came from the Correlates of War (COW) database.
-From for civil wars we created a dummy variable of whether a country had experienced a civil war within the preceding 20 years based on COW’s intra-state wars data.
+Conflict Variable - Data on International Conflicts and Civil Wars came from the Correlates of War (COW) database.
+For civil wars, we created a dummy variable of whether a country had experienced a civil war within the preceding 20 years, based on COW’s intra-state wars data.
 For the international conflict variable, we recorded any instance in which a country was engaged in what COW defines as a “militarized interstate dispute.”
-This international disputes ranging from the mobilization of troops intended to threaten or persuade another country to armed conflict.
-Unlike for civil war, we recorded all international conflicts only for the years in which they occurred, not for whether there had been one during a previous set time.
+This includes international disputes ranging from the mobilization of troops intended to threaten or persuade another country to armed conflict.
+Unlike for civil war, we recorded international conflicts only for the years in which they occurred, not for whether there had been one during a previous set time.

 An important note regarding this data is that international peacekeeping operations and United Nations military interventions do not count.